andrasq/node-qlist/Readme.md

 instead removal was folded into the setImmediate callback validity test.
 (See the [qtimers](https://npmjs.org/package/qtimers) package.)

-QList is implemented as a double-ended queue (though currently just two of the four traditional methods are written).
+QList is implemented as a double-ended queue.

 Methods